Ssekyene/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6. Prints all single digit numbers of base 10 starting from 0, followed by a new line.
 Characters representing digits are printed instead.

 7. Prints the lowercase alphabet in reverse, followed by a new line.

+8. Prints all the numbers of base 16 in lowercase, followed by a new line.